 Election day itself proceeded peacefully.
 78.85% of the 704,089 registered voters who had collected their cards participated in the election.
 And for the first time elections were held in parts of Sool and Togdheer.
 These are the insecure border regions that are disputed between Somaliland and Puntland (now a member state of the Federal Government of Somalia).

 Both parties seemed unable to contain their supporters, or instill popular confidence in the process.
-Voters were deeply divided along clan and party lines.
+Voters were deeply divided along with clan and party lines.

-The electoral commission’s four-day social media ban and delay in releasing provisional results (nearly a week after the polls) provided ample room for rumor mongering and confusion.
+The electoral commission’s four-day social media ban and delay in releasing provisional results (nearly a week after the polls) provided ample room for rumor-mongering and confusion.

-By election night both the main opposition party – Waddani – and the ruling Kulmiye party were celebrating a win.
+By-election night both the main opposition party – Waddani – and the ruling Kulmiye party were celebrating a win.
 False results circulated on Whatsapp the next day suggesting a win for Kulmiye.
 Waddani reacted quickly by challenging the impartiality of the process.